Cycloset Side Effects

 Applies to bromocriptine: oral capsule, oral tablet

-Along with its needed effects, bromocriptine (the active ingredient contained in Cycloset) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by bromocriptine (the active ingredient contained in Cycloset).
+In the event that any of these side effects do occur, they may require medical attention.

 Some serious side effects have occurred during the use of bromocriptine to stop milk flow after pregnancy or abortion.
 These side effects have included strokes, seizures (convulsions), and heart attacks.
 Some deaths have also occurred.
 You should discuss with your doctor the good that this medicine will do as well as the risks of using it.

-Check with your doctor immediately if any of the following side effects occur while taking bromocriptine:More common
+You should check with your doctor immediately if any of these side effects occur when taking bromocriptine:More common

 - Dizziness or lightheadedness, especially when getting up from a lying or sitting position